Wes McKinney

 Wes McKinney is an American software developer and businessman.
 He is the creator and "Benevolent Dictator for Life" (BDFL) of the open-source pandas package for data analysis in the Python programming language, and has also authored three versions of the reference book Python for Data Analysis.
-He's also the creator of Apache Arrow, a cross-language development platform for in-memory data, and Ibis, a unified Python dataframe API.
+He is also the creator of Apache Arrow, a cross-language development platform for in-memory data, and Ibis, a unified Python dataframe API.
 He was the CEO and founder of technology startup Datapad.
 He was a software engineer at Two Sigma Investments.
 He founded Ursa Labs, which, in 2021, became part of Voltron Data.
 In 2022, it was announced that Voltron Data had raised $110 million.

 Early life and education

-In 2007, McKinney graduated from MIT with a BS in Mathematics.
+In 2007, McKinney graduated from Massachusetts Institute of Technology with a BS in Mathematics.

 In 2010, McKinney began a PhD program in Statistics at Duke University.
 He went on leave a year later to focus on his professional projects.